yousefvand/shellman/README.md

 `if...`

-Wide range of logical conditions which are more common in bash scripts.
+Wide range of logical conditions which are more common in shell scripts.

 `math...`